JudeVdByl/Security-and-Compliance-Enhancement-for-Fielder-Medical-Center-FMC-/README.md

-# Project Title: Security and Compliance Enhancement for Fielder Medical Center (FMC)
+# Security and Compliance Enhancement for Fielder Medical Center (FMC)

 ## Objective
 This project focuses on addressing security gaps and improving compliance with industry standards at Fielder Medical Center (FMC).
 The aim is to develop a comprehensive strategy that ensures the protection of sensitive patient information, meets regulatory requirements, and mitigates identified risks.